javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 }];
 ```

-So, `MutationObserver` allows to react on any changes within DOM subtree.
+So, `MutationObserver` allows us to react on any changes within DOM subtree.

 ## Usage for integration

-When such thing may be useful?
+When may such a thing be useful?

 Imagine the situation when you need to add a third-party script that contains useful functionality, but also does something unwanted, e.g. shows ads `<div class="ads">Unwanted ads</div>`.